 Richard Teague, American Motor’s chief stylist, began work on the car in 1971, aiming to get ahead of the curve in terms of rising gas prices, stricter safety regulations and the latest technology.
-Before it was made public, AMC’s Board Chairman Roy Chapin Jr. said the Pacer is “an idea that represents a transition between what has been and what’s coming.
+AMC’s Board Chairman Roy Chapin Jr. called the development of the Pacer, “an idea that represents a transition between what has been and what’s coming.
 Today versus tomorrow.”

-The car was made available with an inline six and a 304 cubic inch V8, giving it a compact car look on the outside with full size vehicle feeling inside and under the hood.
-Hooked to either a 3 speed manual, 3 speed automatic or a 4 speed manual transmission, the Pacer had options for everyone.
+The car came equipped with an inline six or for the more adventerous, a 304 cubic inch V8.
+This gave it a compact car look on the outside with full size vehicle feel under the hood.
+A 3 speed manual, 3 speed automatic or a 4 speed manual transmission was available, offering an option for everyone.